CPR Compression Rate: Essential Guide for Adults, Children and Infants

 Recovery position technique course

 Maintaining the correct compression rate during CPR is crucial for a person's survival.
 The recommended rate is 100-120 compressions per minute, and it is important to ensure the compressions are deep enough to promote adequate blood flow.
-Proper training in CPR can help individuals understand the correct compression rate and perform effective CPR when needed.
+Proper training in CPR helps individuals understand the correct compression rate and perform effective CPR when needed.

-CPR certification is a valuable skill that can save lives in emergency situations.
+CPR certification is a valuable skill that save lives in emergency situations.
 Fortunately, there are many options for learning CPR, including online classes.
 Some organizations offer Free CPR class online, allowing you to learn the necessary techniques at your own pace and convenience.
 These online courses typically cover the basics of CPR, including how to assess an emergency situation, perform chest compressions and rescue breaths on adults, children, and infants, and use an automated external defibrillator (AED).
-By taking advantage of these CPR classes, people can gain the knowledge and skills they need to be prepared to act quickly in case of an emergency.
+By taking advantage of these CPR classes, people gain the knowledge and skills they need to be prepared to act quickly in case of an emergency.

 Sources: